Arqtiq

-Arqtiq: A Story of the Marvels at the North Pole is a feminist utopian adventure novel, published in 1899 by its author, Anna Adolph.
+Arqtiq: A Study of the Marvels at the North Pole is a feminist utopian adventure novel, published in 1899 by its author, Anna Adolph.
 The book was one element in the major wave of utopian and dystopian fiction that marked the later nineteenth and early twentieth centuries.

 Genre

 Arqtiq participates in, bridges, and hybridizes several related literary genres and subgenres of its time.
 Some writers applied feminist viewpoints to utopian fiction; Elizabeth Corbett's New Amazonia is one pertinent example, among others.
 A number of late-nineteenth-century novels looked forward to the invention of the airplane, as Adolph's book does; these works can be classed, at least generally or peripherally, as science fiction.
 Arqtiq combines this "airplane fiction" with utopian feminism, as does Jones and Merchant's Unveiling a Parallel.

 Arqtiq also partakes in the exotic subgenres of hollow Earth or subterranean fiction, and lost-world or lost-race fiction.
 Like Mary Lane's Mizora, Adolph's Arqtiq gives these forms of adventure fiction a feminist twist.

 Stories of travel to the North Pole or South Pole recurred throughout the nineteenth century.
 Edgar Allan Poe's The Narrative of Arthur Gordon Pym of Nantucket is the most famous of these; there were various others.

 Finally, Adolph couches her story as a dream, linking it to a whole host of fantasies that employ the dreaming motif.